 - Continued emotional support from FPS staff and volunteers, and referrals to other non-profit resources as needed.
-View Our Support Beyond the Respite page to learn more.

 The vast majority of our patients are under financial duress and experiencing emotional and spiritual poverty.
 Thus, nominators consider clearly outlined clinical assessment factors to help determine if a patient is likely to benefit from the respite experience.
 Any new nominator to our program is required to schedule an inservice during which our nomination and selection process is clearly explained.

 If you live outside of our service area, please email us so we can share other resources that would be helpful in your journey.
 We hope to expand our region in the upcoming years as part of our strategic plan.
 Collaboratively, we work together as a team to plan the most unique respite experience which will result in improved mental health for the family unit.